Plan authoring sites for cross-site publishing in SharePoint Server

 What term set will you associate with Pages library content?

 If you use a Pages library, you must plan to add at least one managed metadata site column to a Page Layout Content Type, and link the site column to a tagging term set.
-When a content author creates a new page that uses that content type, they will be able to select a term with which to tag the page.
+When a content author creates a new page that uses that content type, they'll be able to select a term with which to tag the page.
 For example, in the intranet knowledge base scenario, you might have a tagging term set that is named Article Types that contains separate terms for Troubleshooting Guides and for User Manuals.
 You can create a site column called Article Type that is linked to the Article Types term set, and add it to the Article Page content type.
 When a content author creates a new page, they must choose a term from the list of available Article Types terms.
 When the Pages library is shared as a catalog, you have to select that managed metadata column as the one to use as a navigation term set on the publishing sites.
 For more information, see Plan term sets for tagging content on SharePoint authoring sites earlier in this article.

 What other fields must you add to the Page Layout Content Type?

 In addition to planning the tagging field for navigation, you should consider any other fields that you want to add to a Page Layout Content Type.
-These can be other managed metadata fields that are linked to other term sets, or other kinds of fields, such as hyperlinks, numbers, and dates and times.
+These fields can be other managed metadata fields that are linked to other term sets, or other kinds of fields, such as hyperlinks, numbers, and dates and times.
 By default, publishing page content types contain a Page Content field.
-This lets content authors insert HTML and images onto a page by using a rich text editor.
+This field lets content authors insert HTML and images onto a page by using a rich text editor.
 You can create different page layouts that contain different fields, based on the content that is created.
 For example, in the intranet knowledge base scenario, you can use a page layout for Troubleshooting Articles that contains fields such as Applies To or Article Number, whereas you can use a page layout for User Manuals that contains fields such as Product Name or Model Number.
 As you plan Pages library content, decide what other site columns and content types are needed, what page layouts are needed, and which fields should go in which page layout.
 For more information, see SharePoint page model overview.

 For more information, see Plan Web pages (SharePoint Server 2010), and Plan for large Pages libraries (SharePoint Server 2010).